In a Time of Crisis: Be the Architect and Deliver on Your Value Proposition

 When one thinks about organizations that have built a sustainable brand image in the marketplace, companies often cited include Apple, Google, Mercedes, Nike and Microsoft.
 Within the insurance industry, well-known brand name firms include Allstate, GEICO, State Farm and Travelers.
 These firms successfully invoke positive brand perceptions by consistently delivering quality products and experiences with customers to differentiate themselves from the competition as a trusted company of choice.

-During a time of crisis, however, should an organization invest time and effort to build or hone their brand?
+During a time of crisis, however, should an organization invest time and effort to build or hone its brand?
 Will it be more difficult as firms are relegated to communicate via email, phone and video chat?
 MarshBerry believes the answer is an unequivocal ‘Yes.’
-During times of radical change, clients and prospects appreciate firms that are authentic and focused on providing concrete, valuable information that helps firms navigate complex business problems in real time.
+During times of radical change, clients and prospects appreciate firms that are authentic and focused on providing concrete, valuable information that helps firms navigate complex business problems in real-time.
 It is the companies that understand client needs and stand out front to help solve problems or help them seize opportunities that will be remembered and associated as a firm they can trust and turn to for advice.
 Furthermore, during today’s economic and social hardship, many firms do not even know the right questions to ask, let alone where to find answers.
 Firms that bring their knowledge and insight to help clients focus on key business drivers, compartmentalize the unknown and break through the clutter of information overload will rise above the crowd.

 One of the easier ways to achieve greater mind share among clients and prospects is to differentiate your value proposition.